Constitution & Bylaws of

 SECTION 8.
 DISSOLUTION OF THE CHURCH

-The Elder Board shall make the final decision regarding the dissolution of the church.
-Upon the dissolution of the church, First Baptist Church Keller, Texas is hereby given full authority to distribute all Desert Ridge Baptist Church assets.
+- The Elder Board shall make the final decision regarding the dissolution of the church.

 SECTION 9.
 AMENDMENTS TO THE CONSTITUTION AND BY-LAWS